 "Yeah, right… Huh?
 There's always a new day, hey?"

 During supper the light from the fire danced across Peter's features and made his wavy dark hair appear shiny.
-Maggie attempted another smile and went on, but there was a sadness in her eyes and her voice became soft as though she was revealing things she'd kept hidden.
+Maggie attempted to smile another smile and went on, but there was a sadness in her eyes, and her voice became soft as though she was revealing things she'd kept hidden.

 "Petey, you know me mum, she was once pretty.
 Yeah, she was.
 But look what it did for her…"